maastrichtlawtech/case-law-explorer/ARCHITECTURE.md

 ### Current Implementation
 - Environment variables for sensitive credentials
 - `.env` file excluded from version control
-- AWS IAM for service authentication
+- Airflow connection (`pg_cle`) for Postgres credentials, not raw env vars

 ### Recommended Improvements
 1. Implement proper SSL certificate validation
-2. Use AWS Secrets Manager for credential storage
+2. Use a managed secrets store for the `pg_cle` connection and `legal-summarizer-service` credentials
-3. Enable encryption at rest for DynamoDB and S3
+3. Enable encryption at rest for the `cle_v2` Postgres instance
 4. Implement VPC for Airflow deployment
 5. Add API rate limiting and authentication